kaylin239/MicroStrategy/4) REST API/1) NodeJS - Push data into MSTR dataset/README.md

 ## Purpose

 The purpose of this sample is to show how to use the REST API to push external data into MicroStrategy.
-The sample generates random data every 5 seconds and sends the updated data to MicroStrategy and utilizes:
+The sample generates random callcenter data every 5 seconds and sends the updated data to MicroStrategy and utilizes:
 * login API for session creation
 * Session validation to reuse valid sessions or recreate when expired
 * Search API to locate if the desired cube exists (and needs to be updated), or doesn't exist and needs to be initially created

 The sample is written as a NodeJS application which could be easily extended to solve solutions in production-ready environments.